Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

    #### The Footer includes:
 -   Social Media Links: Links to Facebook, Twitter, Instagram and Youtube.
-    The Header and Footer are consisten across all of the web pages in the website, only the color changing slightly on the membership page.
+    The Header and Footer are consistent across all of the web pages in the website, only the color changing slightly on the membership page.

    #### The Home page includes:
 -   Logo Banner: Easy on the eye colors from customer business card.
-It's large enough and unmissable reinforcing brand awareness to users.
+It's large enough and unmissable, reinforcing brand awareness to users.
 -   Three cards on display the top two cards are: Member and Appointment information.
-Icons on each card are clickable links to take the user to page requested.
+Icons on each card are clickable links to take the user to the page requested.
-    The bottom card is a testominal card on a carousel that automatically tranistions from one slide to another displaying comments and feedback star ratings.
+    The bottom card is a testimonial card on a carousel that automatically transitions from one slide to another displaying comments and feedback star ratings.
-    The indicators on the bottom are clickable allowing the user to navigate through each slide when they want.
+    The indicators on the bottom are clickable, allowing the user to navigate through each slide when they want.

    ##### Home page Modals:
 -  Clicking on the Members icon will display a pop-up modal asking the user to enter their login details.
 -  The Sign In / Sign Up button on the right side of the navigation bar, once clicked will pop-up another modal for users to register for the website.

-#### The Phisiotherapy & Pilates page includes:
+#### The  Physiotherapy & Pilates page includes:
 -   A quick to read page of the services that Bruna Fernandes Fisiotherapy is offering to all clients.
-    It's not supposed to be in-depth information just an overview of what is on offer.
+    It's not supposed to be in-depth information, just an overview of what is on offer.

    #### The Appointment page includes:
 -   An Appointment request card.
 This is very easy to use, looking for your name and email address.
-The user will then click the dropdown choose the problem and then can proceed to check, mutiple (if requred) problems related to their query and then choose a time that suits an appointment and lastly a date that can be chosen by clicking the calendar button and simply hittin send.
+The user will then click the dropdown to choose the problem and then can proceed to check multiple (if required) problems related to their query and then choose a time that suits an appointment and lastly a date that can be chosen by clicking the calendar button and simply hitting send.
 -   The next card is for COVID 19 a breakdown of appointment guidelines for the user prior to attending their chosen appointment.
     The user must click the C19 form text for a page to open in a seperate tab to download the form and fill in the details required.
--   The last card is simply service operation hours with a phone number to call (which, if the user has their mobile phone linked to their computer, a click on this number will     automatically make the call for you on the users mobile phone.
+-   The last card is simply service operation hours with a phone number to call (which, if the user has their mobile phone linked to their computer, a click on this number will     automatically make the call for you on the user's mobile phone.

    ##### Appointment page Modals:
 -   Clicking on the send button on the appointment form will display a pop-up modal telling the user that their appointment request has been sent and that they will receive     an email confirming their appointment booking.